 U2 fans surprised by album giveaway

-One of the world's biggest rock acts U2 surprised fans last night by giving away their first new album for more than five years to people around the world.
+U2 have surprised fans by giving away their first new album for more than five years to people around the world.

 The band, who have been working on the release for many months, gave Songs Of Innocence to around half a billion iTunes music store users as well as subscribers to their website.

-They were appearing at last night's Apple product launch in California when the announcement was made, one of many collaborations between the band and the technology firm over the years.
+They were appearing at an Apple product launch in California when the announcement was made, one of many collaborations between the band and the technology firm over the years.

 Speaking about the album to Rolling Stone magazine, frontman Bono said: "We wanted to make a very personal album.
 Let's try to figure out why we wanted to be in a band, the relationships around the band, our friendships, our lovers, our family."